Lkumar209/tesserae/README.md

 # Tesserae - Collaborative Pixel Art Mosaic

-A real-time collaborative pixel art application where multiple artists can create beautiful mosaics together.

-## Features

-- 🎨 **Real-time Collaboration** - Multiple users can draw simultaneously
-- 🖼️ **Multiple Themed Galleries** - Nature, Space, Abstract, and Societal Murals
-- ⏱️ **Time-lapse Replay** - Watch mosaics being created over time
-- 🤖 **AI Color Suggestions** - Groq AI suggests harmonious colors based on adjacent tiles
-- 🎯 **Variable Brush Sizes** - Paint with 1x1, 2x2, 3x3, or 4x4 pixel brushes
-- 🔥 **Heatmap View** - Visualize contributor activity
-- 🌟 **Glassmorphism UI** - Modern, beautiful interface with smooth animations
+Tesserae is a collaborative pixel art platform where artists come together to create beautiful mosaics in real-time.
+Jump into themed galleries like Nature, Space, or Abstract, grab a brush, and start painting—your tiles instantly appear for everyone else.
+The app uses Groq AI to suggest harmonious colors based on what's already been painted nearby, helping the mosaic flow naturally.
+You can watch time-lapse replays of entire artworks being built tile-by-tile, see contribution heatmaps showing where the action is, and switch between different brush sizes as you work.
+Built with React, Node.js, and Socket.io, it's designed around the idea that great art emerges when fragments come together.

 ## Tech Stack